santu5496/EventManage/replit.md

 ```

 ## Database
-The application uses an external SQL Server database.
-Connection strings are configured in `appsettings.json`.
+The application uses SQLite database stored locally as `EventManagement.db`.
+The database is created automatically on first run.

 ## Recent Changes
 - December 17, 2025: Initial Replit setup
   - Configured Kestrel to bind to 0.0.0.0:5000
   - Added forwarded headers support for Replit proxy
   - Removed HTTPS redirection for development environment
+  - Migrated from SQL Server to SQLite for local database storage